 Master's Degree Requirements: The Master of Science (M.S.) degree in chemistry is a research degree that requires six graduate courses and research leading to a thesis.
 The Master of Chemistry (M.C.) degree is a non-thesis degree requiring primarily coursework.
 Contact the Director of Graduate Programs for further details.
-The Master of Science (M.S.) degree in chemistry is a research degree that requires six graduate courses and research leading to a thesis.
 Both Master's degrees require a minimum of 30 credit hours of graduate work.